Apocalypse Now?

 "For He has set a day when He will judge the world with justice by the Man He has appointed.
 He has given proof of this to all men by raising Him from the dead."
 (Acts 17:31)

 Some speculate about when Jesus' coming will occur and go to great lengths in an effort to know.
 There seems to be something in human nature that seeks to solve mysteries, to attempt to answer the unanswerable.
 While some speculation in general can be good and healthy for exercising the mind, too much can lead to a misunderstanding of God's word or to a subversion of it.
 This was a problem even in the early centuries of the Christian Church.
-Some Christians made it a practice using the value of letters, numbers, and symbols in an attempt to determine the mysteries of God, often at the expense of the Gospel.
-Irenaeus, Bishop of Lyons and noted Christian writer of the 2nd century, wrote this in response to such harmful speculation:
+Some Christians made it a practice to use the value of letters, numbers, and symbols in an attempt to determine the mysteries of God, often at the expense of the Gospel.
+Irenaeus (120-202 AD), Bishop of Lyons and noted Christian writer of the 2nd century, wrote this in response to such harmful speculation:

 "Men should not seek to prosecute inquiries respecting God by means of numbers, syllables, and letters.
 For this is an uncertain mode of proceeding, on account of their varied and diverse systems, and because every sort of hypothesis may at the present day be, in like manner, devised by anyone; so that they can derive arguments against the truth from these very theories, inasmuch as they may be turned in many different directions."
+(Against Heresies, Chapter 25, Part 1)

 "But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare."
 (2 Peter 3:10)